mike99mac/minimy-mike99mac/gcode/README.md

 | Electrical box, outlet and cover             |  $10? | hardware store |

 80+10+45+7+26+20+50+53+14+9+2+12+2+2+6+4+10+6+2+20+10=390

-A rough estimate of the cost of the components is $390 If the wood is $60 or more, it costs $450-500 in parts.
+A rough estimate of the cost of the components is $390 If the wood is $60 or more, the cost to build it is about $450-500.

 ## Download the G-code
 G-code is to a CNC machine what object code is to a computer.
+It tells the machine what to do, and the machine (hopefully) does it.
+This does assume the wood is the exact same size and aligned in the exact same place.

-The following G-code files are used on a CNC machine to cut out all the pieces.
+The following G-code files in this repo are used on a CNC machine to cut out all the pieces.

-Because the panel is over 30", the maximum for many CNC machines, it must be cut twice, rotate 180 degrees between jobs.
+Because the panel is over 30" (max of my CNC machines),  it must be cut twice, rotate 180 degrees between jobs.

-The main panel is cut in two CNC jobs, and later is cut on the tablesaw to create four pieces: the front, the bottom, the back and interior divider.
+After is the main panel jobs, it is cut on the tablesaw to create four pieces: the front, the bottom, the back and interior divider.

 | G-code file       | Size   | Description |
 | -----------       | ----   | -----------